-Petrol prices to fall further for Xmas - analyst
+Petrol prices to fall further for Christmas - analyst

+Experts say petrol prices are due to fall further as the oil sump deepens and the kiwi dollar rises.

+The Automobile Association said today it would not be surprised to see prices fall below $2 if the current global trends held.

-Drivers have already enjoyed 12 petrol price cuts since a peak in October, but there is more to come, says market analyst David Lewis of Milford Asset management.
+Drivers have already enjoyed 12 petrol price cuts since a peak in October, but there were more to come, says market analyst David Lewis of Milford Asset management.

-"I think, if you look over the next few weeks, prices will continue to decline by
+"I think, if you look over the next few weeks, prices will continue to decline by another 10 cents or so," said Lewis, Milford portfolio manager.

-"And we don't expect that we're going to get back to prices as high as
+"And we don't expect that we're going to get back to prices as high as what we saw in September when they reached $2.40 or $2.50 per litre."

 Oil prices soared this year, through to a peak in early October, which coincided with a fall in the kiwi dollar and new fuel taxes to hit drivers in the pocket.

-But a dramatic market shift - which caught many traders off guard - oil prices have slumped in the past two months.
+But in a dramatic market shift - which caught many traders off guard - oil prices have slumped in the past two months.

 They are now down 34 per cent since a peak on October 3.